 The Ark is a source of energy that does not depend on nature, or more precisely is other than nature.
 Ark Work goes back to the hermetic injunction to escape fate.
 Ark Work works towards an outcome other than destiny.
 We carry the Ark as it carries us, which is to say its capacity grows the more we are able to bear its weight.
 A retroactive and gradual creation ex nihilo

 "Ark" as such, minus any article, signifies a type of creation that is like art but is intrinsically higher.
-The creation of a world a such, activity that is not demiurgic but properly divine.
+The creation of a world as such, activity that is not demiurgic but properly divine.
 This is the oldest task for culture and also the only task left.
-It is the hermetic philosopher's stone - a union of intellect and intuition yielding a spontaneous generation of form and matter that can indifferently be identified with the highest use of reason or with a field beyond reason: the sefira Daath, which is also called Ololon
+It is the hermetic philosopher's stone - a union of intellect and intuition spontanously generating form and matter.
+It can indifferently be identified with the highest use of reason or with a field beyond reason: the sefira Daath, which is also called Ololon

 Strictly speaking, the eschaton has already effectively taken place - this is the wager contained within the Ark.
 Something has already happened in the future, and it guides us towards itself.